ImMyst/Mini-CV/README.md

 **_Personalize it_**, don't copy it and leave it the same.

-Made with ♥ by :
+Made with :heart: by :
 > Titouan GALVANI